Dvir Abramovich: Academia

 Abramovich began teaching Hebrew language and literature at The Centre for Jewish History and Culture at the University of Melbourne.
 He was appointed Centre Director in 2006.
-While at the university, Abramovich has taught a range of subjects including Hebrew language at various levels as well Introduction to Modern Jewish Culture, Israeli Film, A History of Israel, A History of the Arab Israeli conflict, "Jerusalem in Jewish Literature", "Reading the Holocaust" and "Israel: Conflicts and Culture".
+While at the university, Abramovich has taught a range of subjects including Hebrew language at various levels, as well as Introduction to Modern Jewish Culture, Israeli Film, A History of Israel, A History of the Arab Israeli conflict, "Jerusalem in Jewish Literature", "Reading the Holocaust" and "Israel: Conflicts and Culture".
 He has helped foster links between Israeli and Australian tertiary institutions.

 Abramovich has served as editor of the Australian Journal of Jewish Studies (from 2002 to 2010) and as president of the Australian Association for Jewish Studies.

 An area of interest are the works of Israeli author Amos Oz, Abramovich nominated Oz for an honorary Doctor of Letters which the writer was awarded at The University of Melbourne in August 2011.

 He has authored a number of books.
 He has been co-editor of the 2008 book Testifying to the Holocaust and author of Back to the Future: Israeli Literature of the 1980s and 1990s, as well as Hebrew Classics: A Journey Through Israel Timeless Prose and Poetry.